How to Safely Ground A Portable Generator (Step By Step)

 How to Ground a Generator: 3 Easy Steps

-Once you have all the tools needed, it’s time for us to ground your portable generator.
+Once you have all the tools needed, it’s time to ground your portable generator.
 This may sound like a difficult thing to do, but it’s really quick and simple.
 You’ll just need to:

 #1 Install the grounding rod.